-• An employee retiring, unmarried, and who elected a survivor benefit to a named person having an insurable interest may change this if he/she gets married and elects his/her spouse to be covered with a survivor benefit.
+• An employee retiring, unmarried, and who elected a survivor benefit to a named person having an insurable interest may change this if they get married and elect their spouse to be covered with a survivor benefit.
 This also must be done within 2 years after the marriage.

-• If a retiree remarries the same person they were married to at retirement and that person had previously consented to an election of no survivor annuity, the retiree may not elect to provide a survivor annuity for that person when he or she remarries.
+• If a retiree remarries the same person they were married to at retirement and that person had previously consented to an election of no survivor annuity, the retiree may not elect to provide a survivor annuity for that person when they remarry.